iarmagnat/evalDWM/readme.md

 ### messages table

-Stores the messages sent by users, as well as their reading status as a 0/1 integer
+Stores the messages sent by users, as well as their reading status as a 0/1 integer:
+- sender
+- message content, as html code, with the topic pasted at the top
+- read: a INT(1) collumn for the read/unread status
+- the eloquent standard timestamps that are only user for sorting messages by order of arrival

 ## Features